 - Bordering Lang Son province and Thai Nguyen province to the north.

-After the mergered in 2025, Bac Giang province and the old Bac Ninh province was formed a new administrative unit called Bac Ninh province, with 4,718.60 km² of natural area.
+After the 2025 merger, Bac Giang province and the former Bac Ninh province formed a new administrative unit, Bac Ninh province, with a natural area of 4,718.60 km².

 What’s the best time to visit Bac Ninh?